SS Chester A. Congdon: Service history

 Salt Lake City was enrolled in Cleveland on September 11, 1907, and her home port was Fairport, Ohio.
 She began her maiden voyage on September 19, leaving the shipyard under the command of Captain James Owen.
+In June the following year, she struck a scow at the Twin Ports.

 In 1911, the Holmes Steamship Company merged into the Acme Transit Company, which was managed by H. B. Hawgood.
 On February 2, 1912, Salt Lake City was sold to the G. A. Tomlinson managed Continental Steamship Company of Duluth, Minnesota.
 She was renamed Chester A. Congdon, in honour of lawyer and entrepreneur Chester Adgate Congdon.
 Her home port was changed to Duluth.

 In April 1912, Chester A. Congdon was in Milwaukee, Wisconsin, when she broke away from the tugs towing her and struck the freighter Charles Weston, damaging two of her own hull plates in the process.
 While waiting for fog to lift on Lake Michigan on August 10 that same year, Chester A. Congdon drifted onto a shoal roughly 4 mi north of Cana Island.
 She damaged 90 hull plates and around 50 frames, arriving in Superior, Wisconsin, on August 20 for repairs that took ten days to complete.

 On September 26, 1913, Chester A. Congdon struck the breakwater in Fairport harbor, damaging her steering quadrant.
 She was repaired in Fairport.
-As Chester A. Congdon was travelling on the Detroit River in October 1915, her bilge scraped along the bottom near Grosse Pointe, Michigan due to low water levels.
+As Chester A. Congdon was travelling on the Detroit River in October 1915, her bilge scraped along the bottom near Grosse Pointe, Michigan, due to low water levels.
 Several of her rivets were sheered off, causing her hull to leak; she was repaired in Superior.